SXSW: Covering Panels on Data Art and Privacy

 Musichealth

-The Musichealth stand – Photos courtesy of Claudia Hinojos
+The Musichealth stand – Photos by Claudia Hinojos

 Musichealth is an AI that uses music therapy to help patients with dementia and their caregivers.
-The software, called “Vera,” creates a playlist that brings nostalgia and reminiscence of the patient’s past to their present.
-Once they start listening to the song they love, their mood and behaviors change, so it is much easier for caregivers to carry them through different activities.
-Getting out of bed, showering, eating, and many other tasks are associated with the song, relaxing the patient, and facilitating work for the caregivers.
+The software —called Vera— creates a playlist that brings nostalgia and reminiscence of the patient’s past to their present.
+Once the patient starts listening to a song they enjoy and remember, their mood and behaviors change, relaxing the patient’s body and mind and making it much easier for caregivers to carry them through different activities.
+Combining neuroscience, technology and music, Musichealth helps dementia patients reconnect with emotions and caring memories

 Edubank

-The Edubank stand – Photos courtesy of Claudia Hinojos
+The Edubank stand – Photos by Claudia Hinojos

 Chptr